MManoah/league-profile-tool/README.md

 ### Purpose

-I developed this with no prior html/css/js experience and started working on this just to learn javascript and DOM manipulation.
+I developed this with no prior html/css/js knowledge and started working on this just to learn Javascript and DOM manipulation.

 ### Preview